Timi-Samuel/AuthCore/README.md

 - Password encryption using symmetric encryption (Fernet) and secure hashing (bcrypt or bcrypt_sha256)
 - Modular and maintainable code structure
 - SQLite database for local development
-- CLI frontend for quick testing and interaction
+- Tkinter frontend for quick testing and interaction

 ---